 Student Support Services (SSS) on the Utica Campus offers academic support in the form of professional tutoring and small group interventions, financial aid awareness, college transfer assistance, cultural enrichment, workshops and laptop rentals.

 The Utica Campus offers a men’s and women’s residence hall which puts you close to your classes, activities, and support services.

 Need a ride to campus?
-The Utica Campus offers transportation to students in Utica, Jackson, Vicksburg, Hazlehurst, Crystal Springs and Port Gibson.
-The cost for this service is $300 per semester.
-Financial aid may be applied to pay for you transportation fee.
+The Utica Campus offers transportation to students in Utica, Jackson, Vicksburg, Crystal Springs, and Port Gibson.
+This service is available for a fee each semester, and financial aid may be applied to pay for your transportation fee.
 For more information about signing up for transportation, contact:

 The Utica Campus has received a grant from the National Endowment for the Humanities (NEH) grant to highlight the work of the campus’ founder, William Holtzclaw, a pioneer in African American education.
 William Holtzclaw is the founder of the Utica Normal and Industrial Institute, which later became Utica Junior College, and is now the Utica Campus of Hinds Community College.
 Further information can be found at www.holtzclawinstitute.wordpress.com.
 The co-directors of the project are Jean Greene, head librarian and Holtzclaw Collection Archivist, and Dan Fuller, English instructor on the Utica Campus, who is also the 2015-2016 Mississippi Humanities Teacher Award recipient for Hinds.